 The key to this type of thought is that it promotes independent thinking, and makes us less vulnerable to folks who may not have our best interests at heart.
 This may be a telemarketer, a newscaster or reporter, a government official, a business tycoon, or anyone else with an invisible agenda designed to benefit them rather than for the overall good of the people they serve.

-One thing is for sure, when we apply this type of thinking we end up making better decisions.
-We cannot help doing so because we have objectively reviewed both sides of the issues, and have dug “deep enough” to get at the core of the matter.
+One thing is for sure when we apply this type of thinking we end up making better decisions.
+We cannot help doing so because we have objectively reviewed both sides of the issue, and have dug “deep enough” to get at the core of the matter.

 Since most folks do not employ this type of critical thought, or at least not on a regular basis, there must be some reason that only a few people do so.
-And as it turns out, these are the doers and change makers in the world, who have and are making significant impact in all aspects of life.
+And as it turns out, these are the doers and change-makers in the world, who have and are making a significant impact in all aspects of life.

 “There is no labor from which most people shrink as they do from that of sustained and consecutive thought; it is the hardest work in the world.
 This is especially true when truth is contrary to appearances.
 Every appearance in the visible world tends to produce a corresponding form in the mind which observes it; and this can only be prevented by holding the thought of the TRUTH.”